nathanhaigh/nectar-workshop-template/README.md

+This repository contains code useful for instantiating VM on the Australian NeCTAR Rsearch Cloud (http://www.nectar.org.au/research-cloud).
+The scripts it contains, aid in the instantiation of multiple VM's configured with an NX server and the generation of NX Session files for use with NoMachine's (http://www.nomachine.com/) NX Client v3.5.x (v4 not yet tested).

+What this means is that you can quickly instantiate many VM's and get a remote desktop-like connection using the NoMachine NX Client.

 # Launch Multiple VMs
 To launch multiple VMs you can use a command similar to the one below.
 Once the VMs are up-and-running, a hostname-to-IP address mapping file ```hostname2ip.txt``` is also created.